AdobeDocs/experience-manager-65.fr-FR/help/assets/performance-tuning-guidelines.md

 ### Tâches parallèles maximales    {#maximum-parallel-jobs}

-Par défaut, AEM exécute un nombre maximal de tâches parallèles qui est égal au nombre de processeurs sur le serveur.
-The problem with this setting is that during periods of heavy load, all of the processors are occupied by [!UICONTROL DAM Update Asset] workflows, slowing down UI responsiveness and preventing AEM from running other processes that safeguard server performance and stability.
+By default, [!DNLExperience Manager] runs a maximum number of parallel jobs equal to the number of processors on the server.
+The problem with this setting is that during periods of heavy load, all of the processors are occupied by [!UICONTROL DAM Update Asset] workflows, slowing down UI responsiveness and preventing [!DNLExperience Manager] from running other processes that safeguard server performance and stability.
 En tant que bonne pratique, définissez cette valeur sur la moitié des processeurs disponibles sur le serveur en procédant comme suit :

-1. Sur Experience Manager Author, accédez à `https://[aem_server]:[port]/system/console/slingevent`.
+1. Dans [!DNLEExperience Manager] Author, accédez `https://[aem_server]:[port]/system/console/slingevent`.

 1. Click **[!UICONTROL Edit]** on each workflow queue that is relevant to your implementation, for example **[!UICONTROL Granite Transient Workflow Queue]**.